Children's Reading Age Guide

 The most important learning to read period for any child is 2 through to 7 years old, a key part of this is developing verbal skills through hearing spoken language from birth (crucial brain pathway development occurs during the period 0 to 7 years).

 Start children on short simple stories and move onto longer more complex stories as soon as they are able to sufficiently understand and enjoy them.
-New words and phrases are learned through hearing them for the first time and learning their meaning.

 There is a lot of conflicting information about reading age from countless sources, it is better not to take specific reading ages too seriously.
 Suitable stories may fall over two bands, for example, 4 to 6 years to cover Hearing and Reading Age ability.

 The general methods used to find reading age measure the point at which ability stops, thus a story said to be suitable for a particular reading age would be difficult in parts for some around that reading age.
-When encouraging reading for enjoyment, it may be better to try and ensure the story content does not present too much of a challenge, to avoid a negative experience.

 Our Age Banding